Welcome to the

 Welcome Director Dr. Ava Eagle Brown Festival Director

-11am – 11:30am
+10:45am – 11:30am

-Masterclass Crafting Character: An Actor’s Perspective Marcos James (Game of Thrones Actor)
+Masterclass: Crafting Character: An Actor’s Perspective Marcos James (Game of Thrones Actor)

 11:30am – 12pm